-ALERT REASON STEPS TO TAKE Calibrate now A calibration is needed in order to receive sensor glucose readings.
+Alert Reason Steps to take Calibrate now A calibration is needed in order to receive sensor glucose readings.
 Enter BG value into your pump to calibrate.
 Lost sensor signal Communication between pump and transmitter has been lost for 30 minutes during or after warm-up.
 Check that the sensor is still inserted in the skin and the transmitter and sensor are still connected.
 Move your pump closer to your transmitter.
-Calibration not accepted Your system was unable to use the BG meter readings you entered to calibrate your sensor.
+It can take up to 15 minutes for your pump and transmitter to start communicating.
+Calibration not accepted Your system was unable to use the BG meter reading you entered to calibrate your sensor.
 Wait 15 minutes.
 Wash your hands and repeat the BG test.
 Use this value to calibrate again.
-If you receive a Calibration not accepted alert on your second calibration after 15 minutes, a Change sensor alert occurs BG not received The transmitter was unable to receive the calibration BG reading from the pump.
+If you receive a Calibration not accepted alert on your second calibration after 15 minutes, a Change sensor alert occurs.
+BG not received The transmitter was unable to receive the calibration BG reading from the pump.
 Move your pump closer to your transmitter and select OK.
 The pump will try sending the BG again.
 Sensor expired The sensor has reached the end of its useful life.
 Remove the sensor and follow the instructions for inserting and starting a new sensor.
 Change sensor You have received two Calibration not accepted alerts in a row.
 Remove the sensor and follow the instructions for inserting and starting a new sensor.
 Cannot find sensor signal The pump has not received a signal from the transmitter.
 Disconnect and reconnect your transmitter and sensor and select OK.